What's an insurance score?

 Many people don't like the fact that their credit scores are being used as an underwriting factor for their car insurance rates, but for most drivers this fact isn't going to change anytime soon.
 Three states -- California, Massachusetts and Hawaii -- currently forbid insurers from using credit data when determining car insurance rates.
 But every other state allows it to some degree.

 The best thing to do is to take excellent care of your credit.
-But if your credit score is already low, there's likely not much you can do about it in the short term.
+But if your credit score is already low and you need to purchase an auto insurance plan right away, there's likely not much you can do about your rates in the short term.

 The next best thing to do is to shop around for car insurance quotes from multiple providers.
-All carriers use insurance scores in different ways, so you may be able to get a better deal at a different provider, especially if your driving record is good.
+All carriers use insurance scores in different ways, so you may be able to get a better deal at a different provider, but consider the potential consequences of rate shopping before you do it.